TO REPAIR, RE-COVER OR REPLACE? THAT IS THE QUESTION

 THE DECISION IS YOURS

 Unfortunately, there is no handbook to refer to when deciding whether to repair, re-cover or replace.
 Every situation is different.
 Typically, organizations don’t have unlimited budgets, so there will need to be cooperation and compromise.
-Do your homework and gather as much accurate information as possible regarding the roof’s current condition before making this major decision.
+Gather as much accurate information as possible regarding the roof’s current condition before making this major decision.

 * To Repair, Replace or Re-cover? - Karen Warseck, AIA, LEED AP - BOM - February 2014